mia-oww/NursingDataLab/README.md

 # Mapping Georgia's Nurse Practitioner Workforce
 Overview:

 This project creates an interactive, county-level choropleth map demonstrating the density and specialty distribution of Nurse Practitioners (NPs) across the state of Georgia.
-Developed for the Georgia Nursing Workforce Center at Emory University's Nell Hodgson Woodruff School of Nursing, this tool aims to provide clear data visualization to support workforce projections and research.
+Developed for the **_Georgia Nursing Workforce Center at Emory University's Nell Hodgson Woodruff School of Nursing_**, this tool aims to provide clear data visualization to support workforce projections and research.

 The primary deliverable is a user-friendly, publicly available map that enables researchers and policymakers to visually identify areas of high or low NP saturation across the state, broken down by specialty.
 The map serves as a vital tool for understanding NP resource allocation and identifying potential geographical gaps in the nursing workforce.